Allen's Hummingbird is a climate endangered bird Photo: Barry Schirm

 Climate change is a serious threat to California birds.
 Highly and moderately vulnerable birds may lose more than half of their current range—the geographic area where they live—as they are forced to search for suitable habitat and climate conditions elsewhere.
 The birds that nest or spend the winter in your area are most vulnerable across their entire range.
 Some birds may lose range outside of your state, making the protection of their current habitat in your area even more important.

-Global warming is a serious threat to California birds.
-A seven-year study from the National Audubon Society released in September 2014 finds that global warming threatens the survival of 170 California species in the coming decades.
-This includes iconic California birds such as the Brown Pelican, Allen’s Hummingbird, Yellow-billed Magpie, and many others.
+Highly vulnerable birds include iconic California birds such as the California Quail, Allen’s Hummingbird, Nuttall's Woodpecker, Yellow-billed Magpie, Sharp-shinned Hawk, Cassin's Kingbird, Bushtit, Acorn Woodpecker, and many others.
 These are birds that all of us know well from our backyards and from our own experiences in California’s beautiful outdoors.

 From the melodies of songbirds to the drumming of woodpeckers, birds have long been associated with the sound of spring.
 Unfortunately, recent research suggests that climate change is driving changes in the calendar period we currently call spring—and that these changes are harming herbivorous and mostly-herbivorous birds.

 Specifically, the research observed how different “springtime events” associated with the reproduction of various species has changed with climate in the United Kingdom.
 The study found that temperature, rather than precipitation, had the largest influence on the timing of breeding in birds and flowering in plants.
 Although these dates shifted for most animals, the most harmful consequences were found in primary consumers.
 Primary consumers are essentially the middle of the food chain, or animals that eat plants but are prey to other animals.